toji/webgpu-gltf-case-study/index.md

 }
 ```

 We still _need_ the bind groups, of course!
-One way to approach it is to create them at the same time we create the rest of the GPU data for our primitive, after we've collected all the `primitiveInstances` from the nodes.
+For the moment we can create them at the same time we create the rest of the GPU data for our primitive, after we've collected all the `primitiveInstances` from the nodes.

 ```js
 function setupPrimitiveInstances(primitive, primitiveInstances) {